ioulian/frontend-workflow/README.md

 These are our own TODO's that might, or might not be included in this workflow, based on priority, ease of use/configuration and performance gain/penalty.
 If you want to implement them or help us out, you can always let us know!

 - (MED PRIO) Add prefetch tags to HTML for CSS and JS
-- (MED PRIO) Modify AsyncModuleLoader to load event delegated things too.
-And add mutationobserver to document to still load components
 - (MED PRIO) Change factory to https://github.com/fasttime/polytype, it's a better module
 - (LOW PRIO) Follow [Gimli](https://gimli.app/) to add it in the future
 - (LOW PRIO) Change lazy loading to this way: https://addyosmani.com/blog/lazy-loading/